The Evolution of Fleet Tracking Systems

 Real-Time Position Monitoring

 Operations centers see aircraft positions on moving map displays, updated continuously.
-This visibility enables immediate response to developing situations—weather deviations, mechanical issues, or operational disruptions.
+This visibility means they can respond immediately to developing situations — weather deviations, mechanical issues, or operational disruptions that require rerouting or diversion decisions.
+No more waiting for a radio call to find out what’s happening.

 Flight Following

-Dispatchers track flights against planned routes and schedules.
-Deviations trigger alerts for investigation.
-Flight following ensures someone on the ground knows where each aircraft is and can respond if communication is lost.
+Dispatchers track each flight against its planned route and schedule.
+When something deviates, the system flags it.
+Flight following ensures someone on the ground always knows where each aircraft is and can act if communication drops out.
+After MH370, this took on even greater urgency across the industry.

 Arrival Prediction